maoschanz/gedit-plugin-markdown_preview/README.md

 - search in the preview
 - open links and images

-This works for Markdown files, HTML files, and theorically LaTeX files.
+This works for Markdown files (and theorically HTML files)

 ### Exporting